Last updated 23rd March, 2025

 It's important to remember that an extension costs much more than just the cost of the structure itself.
 The total costs will include planning, digging, excavation/foundations, downpipes, roofing and tiling, decorating, plastering, flooring, heating, skip hire, doors and windows, and possibly new support beams.

 There may also be additional costs related to financing and insurance, plus any architects and project managers will need to be paid.
-Underestimating the total costs is a common mistake so don't forget to include a budget for internal decoration, removal of waste.
+Underestimating the total costs is a common mistake so don't forget to include a budget for internal decoration and removal of waste.

 You will also have to consider the costs of the interior, for example, if you plan on installing an extra bathroom which can cost from £200 to £2,500 just for the main bathroom essentials such as a bath/shower, sink and toilet.
 While a new kitchen installation could cost around £20 to £1,000 for new cabinets and for tiling, you should expect to pay between £20 to £100 per square metre.